-Here’s the good news: You don’t have to deal with those red, dry, itchy patches indefinitely.
+Here’s the good news: You don’t have to deal with those dry, itchy patches indefinitely.

-Depending on the root cause of your dryness, there are several tips and tricks that may help restore moisture to your skin.
+Depending on what's causing your dryness, there are several tips and tricks that can help restore moisture to your skin.

-How to Treat Dry, Flaky Skin on Your Face
+What to Do About Dry, Flaky Skin on Your Face